andersbjorkland/andersbjorkland.github.io/content/articles/elixir/liveview_and_broadcast/index.md

 </div>
 ```

 Next up, we will want to add event-handlers for these buttons.
-We should handle `like_joke` and `dislike_joke`, and the passed `joke.id` will be used to update the correct `joke`.
+We should handle `like_joke` and `dislike_joke`.
+The passed `joke.id` will be used to update the correct `joke`.
 With the power of pattern-matching, we will get the variable `joke_id` from the parameters that are passed along with the event.
 This will help us with two things.
 First, it will help us update the correct joke in the database.
 Second, it will help us insert the updated joke in the jokes-list and pass it back in the socket.

 `./lib/lean_jokers_web/home.ex`:
 ```ex